ShianLiChen/LT-Fitness-Application/README.md

 * **Recipe Cookbook:** Search TheMealDB or ask the "Gourmet" AI for nutritional recipes.

+* **AI Recipe Generator:** Ask the AI to create a recipe with different ingredients (e.g., "Dinner with chicken and pasta").

+  * *Estimated macronutrients are provided by the AI as well.*

 * **Analytics Dashboard:** Visualize your calories burned vs. consumed and macronutrient breakdown.

 * **Fully Dockerized:** Runs the Frontend, Backend, Database, and AI Server with a single command.